Information on the European Medical Device Regulation

 The new European Medical Device Regulation (MDR) went into force in May 2017.
 The new regulation replaces the existing Medical Device Directive (MDD) and the Active Implantable Medical Device Directive (AIMDD).
 Until the stipulated transition period ends in May 2020, medical devices may continue to be certified according to the current directives.
 For the ln-vitro-Diagnostic Regulation (IVDR), which replaces the ln-vitro-Diagnostic Directive (IVDD), there is a different transition period of 5 years until May 2022, with an additional 2 years under certain conditions.

 In the future, the current approx. 500,000 medical devices in Europe will be recertified in accordance with the new, substantially more comprehensive policy to receive the CE mark.
 According to current estimates, approximately only 65 percent of the medical devices will be certified according to the new regulation.
 Currently, the majority of notified bodies are still in their accreditation phase.
-It is still unclear as to how many notified bodies will be able to conclude the process and at which point in time.
+It is still unclear as to how many notified bodies will be able to conclude the process and at which point in time (list on European Commission website).
 Due to the increased requirements placed on the notified bodies and the manufacturers, portfolio adjustments are expected and are inevitable.

 Which regulatory areas are affected?